KSheeds1/Gym-Rat-Dictionaries/README.md

 ![Share icon](static/images/README/share-icon.png)

 ![Share Modal](static/images/README/share-modal.png)

+### **Adding an image or video URL:**

+Users have the option to upload an image or video URL to include with their definition.
+This can be done when creating a new definition by pasting the URL into the appropriate input field, or can be added at a later stage by adding the URL to the appropriate field in the edit definition form.
+Only URL's will be accepted into this input field to be uploaded to the database.
+The images or videos will not be displayed on the definition panel or the site but will be accessed in a new, external tab.
+This functionality was implemented solely to supplement the definitions and provide further visual context to the user.

+INSERT IMG HERE OF LINK

 ### **Pagination:**
 Was implemented in the following areas to increase UX and to break up content-heavy pages: